Arizona 33, California 28

 Arizona 33, California 28: Quarterback B.J.
-Denker rushed for a school-record three touchdowns and threw for another as the visiting Wildcats withstood an upset bid by the Golden Bears.
+Denker rushed for three touchdowns and threw for another as the visiting Wildcats withstood an upset bid by the Golden Bears.

 Denker passed for 261 yards and Ka‘Deem Carey recorded his 11th consecutive 100-yard rushing game with 152 yards on 32 carries for Arizona (6-2, 3-2 Pac-12), which became bowl eligible with its third straight win.